syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Row Header

-RowHeader is a special column which is placed as first cell of each row.
-To enable the RowHeader in SfDataGrid, you need to set the `SfDataGrid.ShowRowHeader` as `true`.
-Also, you can set the row header width using `SfDataGrid.RowHeaderWidth property`.
-Hence, by default SfDataGrid RowHeaderWidth is 20.
+Row Header is a special column which is placed as first cell of each row and it will always be frozen.
+To enable the row header in SfDataGrid, you need to set the `SfDataGrid.ShowRowHeader` property as `true`.

+Further, SfDataGrid allows you to customize the row header width using the `SfDataGrid.RowHeaderWidth property`.
+The default value of `SfDataGrid.RowHeaderWidth` is 20.

-The below code example illustrates how to enable the row header.
+The below code example illustrates how to enable and customize the row header in SfDataGrid.
 {% tabs %}
 {% highlight xaml %}
 <sfgrid:SfDataGrid x:Name="dataGrid"